14 August – 20 September 2020

 The Portia Geach Memorial Award is Australia’s most prestigious art prize for portraiture by women artists.

 The Award was established by the will of the late Florence Kate Geach in memory of her sister, Portia Geach.
-The non-acquisitive prize is awarded by the Trustee for the entry which is of the highest artistic merit, ‘…for the best portrait painted from life of some man or woman distinguished in Art, Letters, or the Sciences by any female artist resident in Australia during the twelve months preceding the close date for entries.’
+The non-acquisitive award of $30,000 is awarded by the Trustee for the entry which is of the highest artistic merit, ‘…for the best portrait painted from life of some man or woman distinguished in Art, Letters, or the Sciences by after any female resident who was born in Australia or was British born or has become a naturalised Australian and whose place of domicile is Australia’

 ABOUT PORTIA GEACH